dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 **Population Mean**

-Population mean is the average of all observations being considered in an analysis.Assuming you want to know the total number of blue cars that are within your county instead of just your street; all blue cars within your county represent total population of blue cars.
+Population mean is the average of all observations being considered in an analysis.Assuming you want to know the average number of blue cars that are within your county; all blue cars within your county represent total population of blue cars.
 Let's say there are only 6 streets in your county, all blue cars within each streets are counted and the average or mean of these data could be computed as shown below.
-This type of mean is called **population mean miu/mu/meu** ($`\mu`$).
+This type of mean is called **population mean miu/mu/meu** ($`\mu`$) because every blue cars in your county is being counted.

 ![Total blue cars within the County](https://github.com/dataglyder/Basic_Statistics_For_Data_Analysis.io/blob/main/pop_mean.png)